-Study Conclusions.
+Study Conclusions

 Based on the study results, the major findings for this study reach were:

-- The reach is best suited for hard-shell kayaks; while rafting may be possible in this reach, it probably is possible only for a team of elite rafters; this reach is not recommended for commercial rafting due to the severe consequences and technical portaging and maneuvering around boulders and rapids. - The whitewater difficulty is Class V to V+ with an overall boatable range of 500 cfs to 1,000 cfs; and the optimal boatable range of 520 to 790 cfs. - The reach consists of numerous Class IV/V rapids and roughly 12 Class V to V+ rapids with three major portages with one very difficult portage below the confluence with the Middle Yuba River (at the "S-Turn" rapid). - The preferred put-in location is below New Bullards Bar Dam, and the preferred takeout location is at Colgate Powerhouse, resulting in an 8.1 mile boatable reach. - Vehicle access to the river at the put-in would be the ideal, but hiking down the access road was manageable and greatly preferred over hiking/scrambling down the canyon walls to the river. - The study reach is similar to some other Northern California whitewater runs such as the South Yuba River from Highway 49 to Bridgeport and Purdons to Highway 49, Cherry Creek, South Fork Merced River, and the Clavey River.
+- The reach is best suited for hard-shell kayaks.
+While rafting may be possible in this reach, it probably is possible only for a team of elite rafters.
+This reach is not recommended for commercial rafting due to the severe consequences and technical portaging and maneuvering around boulders and rapids. - The whitewater difficulty is Class V to V+ with an overall boatable range of 500 cfs to 1,000 cfs.
+The optimal boatable range of 520 to 790 cfs. - The reach consists of numerous Class IV/V rapids and roughly 12 Class V to V+ rapids with 3 major portages with 1 very difficult portage below the confluence with the Middle Yuba River (at the "S-Turn" rapid). - The boaters preferred put-in location is immediately below New Bullards Bar Dam via the private Project road to the base of the dam.
+At present, Licensee does not allow vehicle access on this Project road that leads to the base of the New Bullards Bar Dam for security reasons. - The preferred takeout location is at Colgate Powerhouse, resulting in an 8.1 mi boatable reach. - Vehicle access to the river at the put-in would be the ideal, but hiking down the access road was manageable and greatly preferred over hiking/scrambling down the canyon walls to the river.

+• The study reach is similar to some other Northern California whitewater reaches such as the South Yuba River from Highway 49 to Bridgeport and Purdons to Highway 49, Cherry Creek, South Fork Merced River, and the Clavey River.